Mailtrain-org/mailtrain/README.md

 ## Installation

+### Automatic install (Ubuntu 14.04)

+You can download and run [install.sh](setup/install.sh) in your blank Ubuntu 14.04 VPS to set up Mailtrain and all required dependencies (including MySQL).

+If you are using DigitalOcean then you can copy the contents of the [installation script](setup/install.sh) to the User Data textarea field when creating a new VPS (select Ubuntu 14.04 as the droplet Distribution image).
+After your droplet is created it should already have Mailtrain up and running.
+Navigate to http://droplet-hostname-or-ip/ and authenticate as `admin`:`test`.
+Do not forget to replace your account email and set up SMTP settings.

+### Manual (any OS that supports Node.js)

   1. Download Mailtrain files using git: `git clone git://github.com/andris9/mailtrain.git` and open Mailtrain folder `cd mailtrain`
   2. Run `npm install` in the Mailtrain folder to install required dependencies
   3. Copy [config/default.toml](config/default.toml) as `config/production.toml` and update MySQL and any other settings in it